Dermatophytosis Due to Microsporum Nanum Infection in a Canine

 TLDR Hunting wild boar can cause fungal infections in dogs.

-The document described a rare case of dermatophytosis due to Microsporum nanum in a Dogo Argentino dog used for wild boar hunting.
-The infection presented with hypotrichosis, erythema, and non-pruritic desquamation on the neck and chest, and responded well to a 60-day treatment with systemic itraconazole and topical miconazole (2%).
-The study concluded that hunting wild boar could be a source of M. nanum infection in dogs, and that M. nanum should be considered a potential cause of dermatophytosis in dogs with contact with swine.
+The document described a rare case of dermatophytosis caused by Microsporum nanum in a Dogo Argentino dog used for hunting wild boars.
+The dog exhibited non-pruritic hypotrichosis, erythema, and scaling on the dorsal neck and chest.
+The infection responded well to a 60-day treatment with systemic itraconazole and topical miconazole (2%).
+The study concluded that hunting wild boars could be a potential source of M. nanum infection in dogs, and this pathogen should be considered in dogs with direct contact with domestic or wild swine.

 Discuss this study in the Community →